stat6250-w18/course-questions-wiki/week-03/README.md

 [Course Textbook Chapter 3, Problem 4]
-+Question (who7−stat6250): Would there be an instance where program encounter a syntax error and continue running?
+Question (who7−stat6250): Would there be an instance where program encounter a syntax error and continue running?